 This is why DEF is often stored in blue containers, and its filling caps are blue – to help differentiate it from other liquids.
 Only dedicated pumps and containers should be used for DEF, with all fittings safely closed and locked away to prevent drips or leaks.

-Like any liquid, DEF spills can happen.
-But the difference is that spilled DEF isn’t a major issue.
+Like any liquid, DEF fluid spills can happen.
+But the difference is that spilt DEF isn’t a major issue.

-If DEF runs dry, sites can be shut down for weeks or even months in the worst cases as you wait for the next delivery.
+If DEF runs dry, engines won’t start and sites can be shut down for weeks or even months in worst cases, as you wait for the next delivery.
 If there is fuel contamination, you must also wait for equipment to be replaced.
 You should manage your DEF consumption as you do fuel, ensuring there’s always more fluid ready to use.

 Bulk DEF tanks are ideal for storing DEF onsite, no matter the circumstances.
 We’ve made sure that our tanks are fit for purpose, with the DEFCube, a robust and ready solution that helps retain the purity of your DEF, maintaining its shelf life and saving you time and money.

-The tank is designed for mobility, with four-way fork pockets, meaning it can be easily transported to and from site, and even stacked when empty to save space.
+The tank is designed for mobile refuelling, meaning it can be easily forklifted to and from site, and even stacked when empty to save space.
 There’s also minimal set-up time, so once it’s dropped onsite, you’ll be up and running in no time.

-Providing 110% double-walled containment for security and temperature control, our DEFCube is ideal for hot and cold climates and can be lifted into challenging environments.
+Providing 110% bunded containment for security and protection, our DEFCube is ideal for hot and cold climates and can be lifted into challenging environments.
 Refuel generators and equipment as and when needed, knowing that your diesel exhaust fluid is safely contained.
 Find out more about the DEFCube or request a quote from our team.